Date(s): July 31-August 1, 2019

 - How we best develop meaningful and lasting relationships to engage our students in authentic learning experiences?

-- How to we ensure equitable learning opportunities for every student that walks into our buildings?
+- How do we ensure equitable learning opportunities for every student that walks into our buildings?

-- What does leadership look like at all levels in Learning FIRST environment?
+- What does leadership look like at all levels in Learning FIRST PLC 2.0 environment?

-- What are the most important and critical standards and learning targets our students must learn?
+- What are the most important and critical academic, social/emotional, and behavioral expectations we can co-create with our students and community?

-Through these guiding questions and discussion, you will be afforded the opportunity to learn how to best take these practices and create sustainable learning structures that will lay the foundation for meaningful change in the best interest of students.
+Through these guiding questions and discussion, you will be afforded the opportunity to learn how to best take these practices and create sustainable PLC 2.0 structures that will lay the foundation for meaningful change in the best interest of our learners.
 This institute is loaded with four great keynotes packed with ideas that support student learning in all situations.
 Participants also have the ability to personalize their own learning experience by picking from six breakout sessions that best meet their individual learning needs.

 Participants who attend this institute, will: (not limited to)

-- understand the role that creating and fostering a culture of learning for ALL has on increasing student achievement in a Learning FIRST environment.
+- understand the role that creating and fostering a culture of learning for ALL has on increasing student achievement in a Learning FIRST PLC 2.0 environment.

-- learn about the power of relationships in development and maintaining a Learning FIRST environment.
+- learn about the power of relationships in development and maintaining a Learning FIRST PLC 2.0 environment.

-- understand the role in relationships within classroom management, differentiation, and how both strategies lead to higher levels of learning.
+- understand the role of relationships within classroom management, differentiation, and how both strategies lead to higher levels of learning.

-- learn what effective leadership looks like in creating a Learning FIRST environment, regardless of the role one serves in their school or district.
+- learn what effective leadership looks like in creating a Learning FIRST PLC 2.0 environment, regardless of the role one serves within their school or district.

 - understand the role of feedback in the classroom and how to engage in consistent feedback practices to create a Learning FIRST environment.

-- understand how to effectively turn data and evidence into action for our students.
+- understand how to effectively turn data and evidence into observable impact within our classrooms.

-- develop an understanding of effective approaches to homework, reassessment, late work, and grading life skills and behaviors in a Learning FIRST environment.
+- develop an understanding of effective approaches to homework, reassessment, late work, and grading life skills and behaviors in a Learning FIRST PLC 2.0 environment.

 - gain the necessary knowledge and skills to accurately assess, grade, and report achievement against content standards and learning targets.